JAG-010/DO-K8s-Challenge/README.md

 open `harbor-values.yaml` in a editor

-change the extername URL value to `externalURL: https://hub.jagan-sekaran.me`
+change the exterlname URL value to `externalURL: https://hub.jagan-sekaran.me`

 set admin password `harborAdminPassword: "<YOUR PASSWORD>"` and commaonName `commonName: 'hub.jagan-sekaran.me'`